administration

 the current chain status in its System view; see admin console.

-The cryptographic construction behind the checkpoints (envelope encryption, hashing, and the license-rooted design) is described in Cryptography.
+The cryptographic construction behind the checkpoints (SHA-256 range hashing, the HMAC seal, and the license-rooted design) is described in Cryptography.

 Retention by plan